-Michael was the founder and CEO of various software companies and venture investment firms.
-He was also Singapore's Managing Director of a world's leading enterprise software company.
+Michael was the founder and CEO of a software product company, Commerce Exchange Pte Ltd, and the founder of TNB Ventures Pte Ltd. He was also Singapore's Managing Director of a world's leading enterprise software company.

 Michael has been on the board of directors of various public listed and private companies, as well as public organisations such as the Singapore Institute of Technology (SIT) and the Singapore Science Center.